Want to keep your mind as sharp as possible? Tend to your belly.

 - Excess calories.
 Too many pounds on your body will make it less efficient, impacting blood flow to your brain.
 So pay attention to hunger cues and eat mindfully for your body and mind.

-Fish is high in omega-3 fatty acids, which aid in the structure of the brain cell membrane and can reduce inflammatory processes that are linked with cognitive decline.
+Fish is high in omega-3 fatty acids, which aid in the structure of the brain cell membrane and reduce inflammatory processes linked with cognitive decline.
 They are considered feel-good fats because they have been shown to influence mood and ward off depression.
 Not a fan of fish?
 Consider talking to your doctor about adding an omega-3 supplement containing EPA and DHA.

 4. Flaxseeds or chia seeds